IIIF/training/iiif-online-workshop/day-four/annotations-sas.md

  * Now click the Add IIIF manifest (URL) link and enter the URL to your manifest as below.
    * If you are using the Workbench use the URL copied from the IIIF logo.
-   * If you are using the Chrome web server the URL is: http://localhost:8887/manifest2.json

 ![image](images/sas/add_manifest.png)